Zashness/rashinban2025/README.md

 ## Developer Setup

 ### One time setup

 ```
 npm ci
 ```

 ### Run tests locally

+You can run screenshot tests for brackets.html and brackets-finals.html (assumption: using Windows).

 ```
 npm run test:ui
 ```

 ### Update snapshots (when a visual change is intended)

+If the screenshot tests failed because of intended UI changes, update the screenshots:

 ```
 npm run test:update
 ```